 – Washing hands/using hand sanitizer on entry to the building (handwashing facilities are available)

-7. Photographer to ensure a clear pathway from the door to the shooting area to ensure that client can move freely without make unnecessary or excessive contact with furniture/ objects in the room.
+7. Photographer to ensure a clear pathway from the door to the shooting area to ensure that client can move freely without make unnecessary or

 8. Contactless online paypal payments wherever possible.